 Federate with Data.gov

-In the United States, you can modify the output to work specifically with large data clearinghouses such as the national Data.gov catalog.
-This type of interoperability means that you can point these third-party aggregators to the multiple formats (distributions) in which a dataset is available.
+In the United States, you can modify your output to interact specifically with large data clearinghouses, such as the national Data.gov catalog.
+This type of interoperability means that you can point these third-party aggregators to the multiple distributions in which a dataset is available.
 Distributions are formats offered for use as a web service, download, or API.

-Site managers can choose which attributes and values are applied to a site’s DCAT US 1.1 output feed.
+Site editors can choose which attributes and values are applied to a site’s DCAT US 1.1 output feed.
 In the feed editor, you must supply valid keys corresponding to a dataset’s metadata.

 Federate with CKAN